Dundee is an excellent place to study medicine, both for the high quality of the teaching programme and for the facilities available

 |Other||As a general rule applicants presenting qualifications from countries other than the UK or Ireland are expected to have attained these at a level sufficient for entry to medical school in their home country.
 It would be helpful if UCAS referees' reports could indicate what these requirements are.|

-Other qualifications of equivalent standard may be considered, please contact us for more information.
+Other qualifications of equivalent standard may be considered, please for more information.

-All applicants must sit the UKCAT test in their year of application unless certified exempt because there is no testing centre in your country.
+All applicants must sit the UCAT test in their year of application unless certified exempt because there is no testing centre in your country.
 There is no minimum cut-off score.
+More information about the UCAT test and how and when to register for it can be found on the UCAT website.

 Notes on entry requirements: